menu

 Overview

 Munnsville is a tiny village located in the state of New York.
-With a population of 448 people and just one neighborhood, Munnsville is the 903rd largest community in New York.
-Much of the housing stock in Munnsville was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 446 people and just one neighborhood, Munnsville is the 903rd largest community in New York.
+Munnsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-Unlike some villages, Munnsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Munnsville are a mix of both white- and blue-collar jobs.
-Overall, Munnsville is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Munnsville who work in teaching (16.90%), healthcare suport services (13.24%), and sales jobs (10.96%).
+Munnsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Munnsville is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Munnsville who work in teaching (16.89%), healthcare suport services (11.11%), and healthcare (8.44%).

 Setting & Lifestyle